Guide to online fundraising

 Online donations

 Regular giving is the system whereby donations are made by your supporters at set intervals, often monthly.
 By using an online platform, you can avoid worrying about standing orders or direct debits, and Gift Aid is automatically collected.
 While it’s ideal for some, regular giving is a commitment that might be challenging in the current climate.
 With one-off donations, donors can give as they wish without feeling tied down, and can give as much or as little as they’re able.
-GoodHub and CAF Donate are free of subscription or joining fees and allow for one-off or regular donations.
+GoodHub, SuperKind and CAF Donate are free of subscription or joining fees and allow for one-off or regular donations.
 Options with fees include JustGiving at £15 to £39 +VAT per month, and Localgiving at £80 +VAT per year.

 Automatic donations